OpenSuSE Man Pages

 their 8-bit array to avoid endianness issues.
 This union is intended to

-be passed call-by-value (as opposed to call-by-reference) and may be
+be passed by value (as opposed to pass-by-reference) and may be

 directly manipulated by clients.